4 Amazing Hairless Dog Breeds

 Xoloitzcuintli (Mexican Hairless Dog)

-Wondering how to pronounce this breed name?
+Wondering how to pronounce this ancient breed name?
 Try saying “show-low-eats-QUEENT-lee” or “show-low” for short.
 The Xolo is mostly bald but can have a small amount of short, coarse hair on the top of the head, feet, and end of the tail.
+Hailing from Mexico, it was considered the ancient Aztec dog of the gods.

 Unlike other hairless breeds, the Xolo’s protective skin is not soft and delicate, but rather thick and tough.
 Xolos come in three size varieties: